Characterization of the response of IHEP-IME LGAD with shallow carbon to Gamma Irradiation: Abstract

 \section{Abstract}

-{Low Gain Avalanche Detectors (LGAD), as part of High-Granularity Timing Detector (HGTD), is crucial to reducing pileup in the upgrading to HL-LHC.
-Many studies have been done on the bulk damages of the LGAD.
-However, there's no study about the surface radiation hardness of the LGAD sensors with carbon implanted.
-The IHEP-IME LGAD version 3 with the shallow carbon and different interpad separations were irradiated up to 2 MGy by gamma irradiation.
-The performance of the IHEP-IME LGAD version 3 before and after irradiation had been tested, such as the leakage current, break-down voltage, capacitance, V$_{gl}$, and inter-pad resistance.
-The results showed that apart from minor fluctuations in some samples, no significant changes concerning inter-pad separation were observed before and after irradiation.
-Leakage current and break-down voltage increase after irradiation, which is considered due to surface passivation; the overall inter-pad resistance are larger than $10^9\ \Omega$ before and after irradiation; capacitance is found to be less than 4.5 pF with a slight drop in V$_{gl}$ after irradiation.
-All parameters meet the requirements of HGTD, and the results indicated that IHEP-IME LGAD v3 has excellent anti-irradiation performance. }
+{Low Gain Avalanche Detectors (LGAD) for the High-Granularity Timing Detector (HGTD) are crucial in reducing pileups in the High-Luminosity Large Hadron Collider.
+Numerous studies have been conducted on the bulk irradiation damage of LGADs.
+However, few studies have been carried out on the surface irradiation damage of LGAD sensors with shallow carbon implantation.
+In this paper, the IHEP-IME LGADs with shallow carbon implantation were irradiated up to 2 MGy using gamma irradiation to investigate surface damage.
+Important characteristic parameters, including leakage currents, breakdown voltage (BV), inter-pad resistances, and capacitances, were tested before and after irradiation.
+The results showed that the leakage current and BV increased after irradiation, whereas overall inter-pad resistance exhibited minimal change and remained above $10^9\ \Omega$ before and after irradiation.
+Capacitance was found to be less than 4.5 pF with a slight decrease in the gain layer depletion voltage (V$_{gl}$) after irradiation.
+No parameter affected by the inter-pad separation was observed before and after irradiation.
+All characteristic parameters meet the requirements of HGTD, and this design can be used to further optimization. }

 \keywords{Solid state detectors,Radiation-hard detectors,Si microstrip and pad detectors}